KKQanT/solana-nft-staking-program-constant-reward/README.md

 * t_now = timestamp of claiming time
 * t_claimed = timestamp of the previous claiming
 * R = constant value of reward per day

-This program has not been audited yet and the frontend side is still in the development.